keithrbennett/keithrbennett.github.io/blog/_posts/2024-09-20-synchronous-threaded-fiber-http-requests-in-ruby.md

 - **Cooperative Scheduling:** Fibers explicitly yield control to each other, making context switching much faster and less resource-intensive.
 - **Lightweight:** Due to their cooperative nature and shared resources, fibers have a much smaller memory footprint than threads.

-### Operating System Open File Limits
+### Operating System Open File Descriptor Limits

 In general, the synchronous approach results in only one file handle being used at a time for all the requests.
 In contrast, the thread and fiber approaches may theoretically have file handles open for all the requests at the same time, since they do not wait for one to finish to start another.

 Even with as few as 256 simultaneous requests, the operating system session's file handle limit may be exceeded.
-If you get an error saying that all the process' file handles have been used, you can use `ulimit` to increase the maximum file handle count for the terminal session, and then rerun the program.
+If you get an error saying that all the process' file handles have been used, in Linux and Mac OS you can use `ulimit` to increase the maximum file descriptor count (used for both files and network sockets) for the terminal session, and then rerun the program.
 For example: `ulimit -n 2048 && my-program`.

-However, `ulimit` will only do this successfully if the systemwide maximum file count is large enough to accommodate it.Threads are orders of magnitude more heavyweight than fibers, so for large request counts, fibers will probably work best.
-Sam Williams posted a YouTube video ([RubyConf Taiwan 2019 - The Journey to One Million by Samuel Williams - YouTube](https://www.youtube.com/watch?v=Dtn9Uudw4Mo)) in which he showed one million fibers running!
+However, `ulimit` will only do this successfully if the systemwide maximum file count is large enough to accommodate it.

+Threads are orders of magnitude more heavyweight than fibers, so for large request counts, one would need to implement some kind of thread pooling, and this would probably result in far fewer requests per second than fibers.
+Sam Williams posted a YouTube video ([RubyConf Taiwan 2019 - The Journey to One Million by Samuel Williams - YouTube](https://www.youtube.com/watch?v=Dtn9Uudw4Mo)) in which he showed one million fibers running network requests!
-### Test Results

-I ran multiple suites of tests, where each test computed the duration of `n` requests, where `n` was a power of 2 ranging from 0 to 8 (`[1, 2, 4, 8, 16, 32, 64, 128, 256]`), and then averaged the results.
-These results then produced the graphs below.
-The first compares all three approaches, whereas the second compares only fibers and threads.